entorius/DanskeBankProject/README.md

 "npm start jsonServer" : command to start local server

-The program was created on "Visual Studio 2019" with c# framework and React library
+The program was created on "Visual Studio 2019" with .Net framework c# and React library

 (all the commands can be found in package.json file)